-Games schedules will be posted online through NPSLathletics.org.
+Games schedules are posted online through NPSLathletics.org.
 Practice schedules will be released to the team when available.

 Follow @OurLancerNation on Twitter for regular updates, highlights and to vote on our Lancer Student-Athlete of The Week poll.